RSarmento/PolSAR.jl/README.md

 After the first line is read, probably there are n != widthPace, making the continuous pace place the new line before or after it should begin to be alligned.
 To correct that, the moduloPosition is calculated using the modulo operation to find where the pointer is at in relation with the windowWidth, then the skipAux is calculated, taking in consideration also the heightPace, the pointer is moved, and the new line can begin alligned with the first.

 Now that the first line is done and the number of pixels to skip in the end of every line is known the rest of the image can be done.

+## Acknowledgements

+This project was partially founded by _National Counsel of Technological and Scientific Development_ (CNPq, Brazil) and research was carried on at the _Laboratório de Computação Científica e Análise Numérica_ (LaCCAN) at the Federal University of Alagoas (UFAL).